BonoboPLC/lojjo_wiki/retail-sales-agents.md

 ## How to Check tickets

 You can check tickets in 2 ways; You can scan the QR code, or check manually.

+> Ensure that Tickets are signed and include the Players name prior to checking the ticket {.is-warning}

 First navigate to **Check Ticket** from the home screen.

 ![Sell Ticket](/uploads/sell-ticket.png "Sell Ticket")